Xevion/banner/README.md

   - AFF vs AIN vs AHB etc.
 - Do CRNs repeat between years?
 - Check whether partOfTerm is always filled in, and it's meaning for various class results.
+- Check which API calls are affected by change in term/sessionID term select

 ## Real-time Suggestions